aristocrats/sikky/README.md

 Unit testing are done with `Karma` + `Mocha` + `TypeScript`.

-This repo will be continuously updated with the latest technology.
-There are no plans to integrate NPM packages or other "features" that causes overhead.
-It will be kept simple, and fast.
+This repo will be continuously updated with the latest technology, but will never be a full blown workflow.
+It's purpose is to be kept small and fast, and let you take it a step further after your own needs.

 If you want something to be added, open an issue ticket and I can see what I can do.